wangyan100/blog/source/_posts/camel-xquery.md

 ---
 ## How to parse message to XQuery's function paramter

-If you XQuery does not have function which takes input message as paramter, you could simply build route like below and it will work.
+By Apache Camel, you could easily pass Xml file to XQuery, if you XQuery does not have function which takes input message as paramter, you could simply build route like below and it will work.

 ```
 from("file:src/data?moveFailed=.error"). to("xquery:myxquery.xq").to("file:target/output");